v-ninliu/wechat_message_center/README.md

 ### compose a message

-Similiar to send message, but, the message is not send, the return value is the message to be sent.
+The message is composed with key-values, ready to be sent.

 POST
 http://localhost:8080/message/compose